avramdiy/COST-Analysis/README.md

 - I want to take the "High" column data from all 5 datasets and show the yearly average for years 1-5.
 Year 1 on the X-axis would be 1990, 1995, 2000, 2005, 2010.
 Year 5 would be the aggregated points of 1994, 1999, 2004, 2009, 2014.
 I want this visualization to be a new route while keeping the prior code the same.

+- - Route Name /highs_by_year_block

 ### 4th Commit

+- I'd like to create a similar route to the 3rd commit, but represent the yearly average "Low" prices.

+- Route Name /lows_by_year_block

+- Unfortunately, the visual comparison of the Average High and the Average Low are nearly the same.

 ### 5th Commit